 Greene County Mississippi Land & Property For Sale

 Greene County, Mississippi was formed in 1811 and named after the Revolutionary War General Nathanael Greene.
 Greene was known for his amazing military career, rising from the rank of Militia Private to one of George Washington’s most valued officer.
-Nicknamed “The Savior of the South” for his successful campaign against the British in the Carolinas and as such many towns and counties have been named after him.
+Nicknamed “The Savior of the South” for his successful campaign against the British in the Carolinas, Greene many towns and counties in several states named after him.

 Greene County, Land for Sale